ut-iislab/ut-iislab.github.io/README.md

 | projects                   | `_data/projects.yml`        |
 | vacancies                  | `_pages/openings.md`        |

 ### Update Website Structure

-Instead, If you want to change the website structure (e.g., rearrange image position, team member display, etc.), you can go through the following files and update them.
+If you want to change the website structure (e.g., rearrange image position, team member display, etc.), you can go through the following files and update them.

 | What to update | Where to update                                  |
 | :------------- | :----------------------------------------------- |